(last update: 2/14/24)

-CMLP Solar PV Rebate: Offers an additional one-time rebate of $625 per kW DC of installed solar PV generation capacity, capped at $3,125 per service address.
-Residential installations up to 167 kW AC and commercial installations of any size are eligible.
+CMLP Solar PV Rebate: Offers a one-time rebate of $625 per kW(DC) of installed solar PV generation capacity, capped at $3,125 per service address.
+Residential installations up to 167 kW(AC) and commercial installations of any size are eligible.
+There is no expiration date anticipated for this rebate.

 Steps to Installing Solar

-- We recommend that you identify at least three solar installers from whom to solicit proposals for your new solar PV system.
-You’ll find information to help you with this step at ENE's MLP Solar Program website and at CMLP’s Lease/Buy/Choose an Installer webpage.
+- We recommend that you solicit proposals from at least three solar installers for your new solar PV system.
+You’ll find information to help you with this step at our Lease/Buy/Choose an Installer webpage.
 People who’ve already installed solar are also a good source of information about installer performance.
-Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (email@example.com; 978-318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar.
+Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (email@example.com or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.

-- When soliciting proposals from solar installers, tell them you are interested in applying for an MLP Solar Program Rebate and the CMLP Solar PV Rebate.
-Confirm that they’re familiar with the PV system and production meter design, installation and equipment criteria for the MLP Solar Program and the CMLP Solar PV Rebate and interconnection requirements outlined in the documents listed under Step 4.6
+- When soliciting proposals from solar installers, tell them you are interested in applying for the CMLP Solar PV Rebate.
+Confirm that they’re familiar with the CMLP Solar PV Rebate and interconnection requirements outlined in step B below.

 - CMLP Solar PV Rebate Application